Our Technology

 This ultra-pure calcium carbonate, produced in our ponds, can replace conventionally mined minerals in a wide range of industrial applications.

-Instead of compressing, liquifying, transporting and storing CO2 underground, our macroalgae produces carbon-negative minerals and fibers that re-enter industrial supply chains, in cement, coatings, paper, and packaging, locking away CO₂ permanently while maintaining the performance industries rely on.
+Instead of compressing, liquifying, transporting and storing CO2 underground, our macroalgae produces carbon-negative minerals that re-enter industrial supply chains, in cement, coatings, paper, and packaging, locking away CO₂ permanently while maintaining the performance industries rely on.

 From pond to powder to product, we close the loop, transforming emissions into the building blocks of a low-carbon world.